mimiframework/Mimi.jl/docs/src/tutorials/tutorial_4.md

 * When using [`@defcomp`](@ref), a regions index must be specified.
 In addition, for variables that have a regional index it is necessary to include `(index=[regions])`.
 This can be combined with the time index as well, `(index=[time, regions])`.
 * In the `run_timestep` function, unlike the time dimension, regions must be specified and looped through in any equations that contain a regional variable or parameter.
 * [`set_dimension!`](@ref) must be used to specify your regions in the same way that it is used to specify your timestep.
-* When using [`set_param!`](@ref) for values with a time and regional dimension, an array is used.
+* When using [`update_param!`](@ref) for values with a time and regional dimension, an array is used.
 Each row corresponds to a time step, while each column corresponds to a separate region.
 For regional values with no timestep, a vector can be used.
 It is often easier to create an array of parameter values before model construction.
-This way, the parameter name can be entered into [`set_param!`](@ref) rather than an entire equation.
+This way, the parameter name can be entered into [`update_param!`](@ref) rather than an entire equation.
 * When constructing regionalized models with multiple components, it is often easier to save each component as a separate file and to then write a function that constructs the model.
 When this is done, `using Mimi` must be speficied for each component.
 This approach will be used here.

 To create a three-regional model, we will again start by constructing the grosseconomy and emissions components, making adjustments for the regional index as needed.
 Each component should be saved as a separate file.